centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-centreon-ha/installation-4-nodes.md

 su - mysql
 ```

-Once in `mysql`'s `bash` envinronment, run these commands on both nodes:
+Once in `mysql`'s `bash` environment, run these commands on both nodes:

 ```bash
 ssh-keygen -t ed25519 -a 100